-- Idea originated with "model stacking" of Wolpert (1992) and Breiman (1996); - Rebranded as the discrete super learner due to optimality results (van der Laan, Polley & Hubbard, 2007).
+- An early reference to this idea appears in Stone (1974), though some earlier examples are also available. - Commonly referred to as the cross-validation selector, or the discrete super learner due to optimality results (van der Laan, Polley & Hubbard, 2007).